 The first set of steps to go through is the same for both machine-washable and handwash-only material.

 - Brush as many crumbs off the fabric as you can.

-- Take a handheld vacuum or attach your regular vacuum’s narrowest nozzle accessory onto its hose and suction out the remaining crumbs.
-Pay special mind to all crevices and where the seat meets the back of the stroller.
+- Take a handheld vacuum, or attach your regular vacuum’s narrowest nozzle accessory onto its hose, and suction out the remaining crumbs.
+Pay special attention to all crevices and where the seat meets the back of the stroller.

 - Use compressed air to blow away crumbs that are stuck around seat straps and buckles.